 This chapter explains the basic operating principles involved in working with function blocks.
 A detailed description of all available function blocks can be referred to in \rightarrow Section 5, "Function blocks" from Page 135.
 The function blocks are used to simulate some of the devices used in conventional open-loop and closed-loop control systems.
 You can first use the function block in the circuit diagram and then define the actual and setpoint parameters for the function block inputs and outputs in the function block editor.
 Or vice versa: you create the function block in the function block editor, define the parameters and use it then in the circuit diagram.
-With easy800 standard you can insert up to 255 function blocks.
+With easy800 standard you can insert up to 255 function blocks in the function block list and with easy800-SWD 256 function blocks.